-Rachel regularly appears in all State Courts and the Queensland Civil and Administrative Tribunal (QCAT), both as sole counsel and led by senior counsel.
-She conducts trials and hearings in civil, review and appeal jurisdictions and represents clients in various dispute resolution processes and acts as Mediator in commercial disputes.
+Further, Rachel regularly appears in Federal and State Courts and QCAT, both as sole counsel and led by senior counsel.
+She conducts trials and hearings in civil, review and appeal jurisdictions.
+She advises and represents clients in alternative dispute resolution processes and acts as Mediator in commercial disputes.

 Since being called to the bar in 2016, Rachel has acted for clients in a wide variety of matters including:

 Media & Defamation